 I am a literal nightmare, motherfucker,

 That’s uh… that was supposed to be a poem, by the way.

 He was shaking with desire.
 And he was terrified.
 If he danced, they would laugh at him.

 ‘Fucking fag,’ snarled Trump, spinning on his heel.

-Ah, yes, Trum… wait, what?
+Ah, yes, Trump… wait, what?
 A Trump Christmas Carol, by Roz Kaveney, Laurie Penny, John Scalzi, and Jo Walton.
-That explains it.
+Those names… that explains it, I guess.

 The Hydraulic Emperor, by Arkady Martine:

 The liquor shone on the inside of his lower lip.
 We were both watching the crowd.
 It’s funny, the habits you fall into.
 Give me ten more minutes and I’d have matched my respiratory pace to his, just out of the fucking familiarity.

 What is the point of that choice of phrase?
 It’s so silly I can only laugh.

 How to Survive an Epic Journey, by Tansy Rayner Roberts: